 Taking the train from Athens to Thessaloniki

-Here are a few guides for Athens:
+Here are a few more travel guides for Greece:

 - 2-day itinerary for Athens